Ox03bb/DigitalMarket_API/README.md

 ```bash
 docker-compose up -d
  ```

-** NOTE **: if you faced any problem with django server, just Restart it.

 6. Access the API at `http://localhost:8000/`.

+7. Access the phpMyAdmin at `http://localhost:80/`.

+##### NOTE : if you faced any problem with django server, just Restart it.

 <hr>